shotgunsoftware/tk-core/docs/initializing.rst

     :width: 700px
     :align: center

-First, the Shotgn Pipeline Configuration will be determined.
+First, the Shotgun Pipeline Configuration will be determined.
 The bootstrap will search for a configuration in the following order:

 - A Pipeline Config for the current project, associated with the current user.
 These are